 - To advance the status of the profession of economic geology and maintain a high professional and ethical standard among Society members.

 Affiliation with SEG

-Students desiring to form a new or reactivate a dormant student chapter of the Society of Economic Geologists must adopt and agree to abide by the Student Chapter Bylaws, and submit a request for such affiliation to the Chair of the SEG Student Affairs Committee for review and endorsement.
+Students desiring to form a new or reactivate a dormant student chapter of the Society of Economic Geologists must adopt and agree to abide by the Student Chapter Bylaws, and submit a request for such affiliation to the Chair of the SEG Student Affairs Committee (SAC) for review and endorsement.
 Please refer to the Student Chapter Checklist to establish a new or reactivate a dormant SEG Student Chapter.
 Upon endorsement of the SAC, the request is forwarded to the SEG Executive Director for review and approval by the SEG Executive Committee.
 Students holding a position on the Executive Committee for the Student Chapter must be SEG student members in good standing for the time they are in office.
-Student Membership in SEG is not a requirement for membership in the Student Chapter, but is encouraged.
+Student Membership in SEG is not a requirement for general membership in the Student Chapter, but is encouraged.

 SEG Student Chapter Members

 Any student in good standing and studying one of the earth sciences is eligible for membership in the SEG Student Chapter at that institution.